officialhypro/OfficialHyprobot/readme.md

 # Discordians

 **DISCLAIMER: Hey 👋 , I am currently working on this project, and hopefully will be done by the end of this year!
-I am doing the Documentation at the moment, Some parts of the code are now out!**
+I am doing the Documentation at the moment, Some parts of the code are coming next week.**

 Discordians is a Discord Bot that has moderation commands, Economy Commands and even an Levelling System, which is __all__ connected to [MongoDB (Atlas)](https://mongodb.com) and is lightweight and not filled with a bunch of useless and unnessary commands!
 To see Documentation, [click here](https://github.com/oofquest/Disordians#setup) or scroll down